darrenstrash/open-pls/comparison.md

-# Comparison with Pullan's PLS
+# Comparing OpenPLS with Pullan's PLS

 Pullan's original algorithm was designed to be run on DIMACS graphs, which are generally small and dense.
 As such, his implementation probably used an adjacency matrix.
 However, this limits the applicability of the algorithm to large sparse networks, which are often of interest in practice.
-Our implementation is designed for sparse graphs, and uses an adjacency list.
+OpenPLS is designed for sparse graphs, and uses an adjacency list.
 While this enables it to handle a more diverse collection of data sets, using an adjacency list can lead to slow solving on dense graphs, such as those in Pullan's paper.

 ### Criteria